jan-bogaerts/mark/src/markdownCode.md

         this.loadProjectConfig(filePath)
         this.updateOutOfDate() # do before lifting the block on events otherwise the resultcaches keep resetting
       finally:
-        projectService.blockEvents = False
+        keyService.loadUuidFromLocs = null # so the keyService knows loading the project is done. projectService.blockEvents = False
         projectService.dispatchEvent('content-changed')
         this.loading = False